matejscerba/Thesis/gui/README.md

 There is only a `PORT` environment variable that can be edited and affects the location of the GUI on your local machine.

+The url of the server is hardcoded in the source code (file `src/utils/api.ts`, line 6 - variable `SERVER_URL`).
+If you want to run the server and gui on separate urls, you need to modify this variable accordingly and build the Docker image afterwards.

 ## Deployment

 Building the image to be deployed uses different version of Dockerfile than the default `gui/Dockerfile` and